Indonesia AirAsia Flight 8501: Indonesia

 AirAsia did not have any official permission to fly the Surabaya–Singapore route on Sunday – the day of the crash – but was licensed on four other days of the week, and, according to an Indonesian Ministry of Transport statement, "The Indonesian authorities are suspending the company's flights on this route with immediate effect pending an investigation."
 In response on the same day, the Civil Aviation Authority of Singapore (CAAS) and the Changi Airport Group (CAG) made a clarification that AirAsia QZ8501 "has been given approval at Singapore's end to operate a daily flight for the Northern Winter Season from 26 October 2014 to 28 March 2015".

 On 6 January 2015, Indonesian Ministry of Transport representative Djoko Murjatmojo stated that "officials at the airport operator in Surabaya and [the] air traffic control agency who had allowed the flight to take off had been moved to other duties", and an immediate air transport directive had been issued "making it mandatory for pilots to go through a face-to-face briefing by an airline flight operations officer on weather conditions and other operational issues prior to every flight".

 The loss of Flight 8501 also brought attention to the lack of weather radar at Indonesian air traffic control centres.
 According to the Toronto Star, "Indonesia’s aviation industry has been plagued with problems ... pilot shortages, shoddy maintenance and poor oversight have all been blamed following a string of deadly accidents in recent years."

-The West Kotawaringin Regency administration in Central Kalimantan planned to build a memorial for the Air Asia flight that also doubles as a monument for aviation safety.
+The West Kotawaringin Regency administration in Central Kalimantan planned to build a memorial for the AirAsia flight that also doubles as a monument for aviation safety.
 Central Kalimantan deputy governor Achmad Diran stated that the monument is also going to be the symbol of gratitude and appreciation for the efforts of the National Search and Rescue Agency.
-The cornerstone ceremony took place on Wednesday, and was attended by local and state officials and representatives from Australia and Singapore.
+The cornerstone ceremony was attended by local and state officials and representatives from Australia and Singapore.
 West Kotawaringin regent Ujang Iskandar said that with the monument, "we hope that the families and the government will lay flowers every 28 December, and continue the dialogue on aviation safety in Indonesia."
-On 22 March, Indonesia’s search and rescue agency’s head, Bambang Soelistyo, families of the victims and AirAsia officials visited the crash site to spread flowers and hold prayers.
+On 22 March, Indonesia's search and rescue agency's head, Bambang Soelistyo, families of the victims and AirAsia officials visited the crash site to spread flowers and hold prayers.